adelanov185/Spatial-Temporal-Pipeline-for-Groundwater-Concentration/README.md

 This repository comes with results on the target well 199-D5-127, but the script will automatically create new directories under the target well's name used at runtime.
 There, contribution and prediction results are saved.

+To generate predictions using TabTransformer, navigate to the TabTransformer directory and call the TabTransformerModeling.py script instead.

 Environment Requirements:

 The scripts are confirmed running on a 64 bit windows machine with a Tesla T4 GPU and Python 3.10.6.